Professional brand and networking Mastering LinkedIn

 The True Story

-LinkedIn's system actually gives you lower reach if you spam tags.
-If the people you tag don't interact—or worse, if they take the tag off—the platform marks your content as spammy, making far fewer people see it.
+LinkedIn's system gives you lower reach if you spam tags.
+Multiple algorithm studies (Botdog, 2025) found that tagging more than 10 people in a single post is likely to trigger an algorithm penalty.
+If the people you tag don't interact, or worse, if they take the tag off, the platform marks your content as spammy, making far fewer people see it.

 Better Approach